BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

-## BG3MM  and the IGMM (In Game Mod Manager)
+## BG3MM/Vortex and the IGMM (In Game Mod Manager)

 **Should I use BG3MM, Vortex, or the in game mod manager ?**
-- We recommend that you use BG3MM
+- We recommend that you use BG3MM or Vortex
+- Please don't use BG3MM and Vortex together

 **BG3MM doesn't work anymore**
 - Use the correct BG3MM version for your patch
 - Click [here](https://github.com/LaughingLeader/BG3ModManager/releases/tag/1.0.11.1) for the patch 7 version
 - Click [here](https://github.com/LaughingLeader/BG3ModManager/releases/tag/1.0.10.0) for the patch 6 version
 - delete your `modsettings.lsx` file if you run into any issues like BG3MM being stuck loading or modsettings not working correctly.

+**Vortex doesn't work anymore**
+- Vortex auto updates.
+If you have not received the new updates, restart the program.
+- The newest Vortex version is compatible with Patch 6 and Patch 7
+- You can import your patch 6 load orders and they will be converted to patch 7 load order.
+- You can read more information [here](https://forums.nexusmods.com/topic/13498316-baldurs-gate-3-patch-7-support-for-vortex/)

 **My modsettings are always getting reset**
 - You have one, or multiple mods that are "bad" and keep resetting the `modsettings.lsx` file